wintercms/docs/console/asset-compilation-vite.md

 php artisan vite:config acme.example --tailwind
 ```

-> Winter will automatically pre-populate css/js files with a basic setup of your chosen libraries, if you wish to disable this feature then use the `--no-stubs` option.
+> **NOTE:** Winter will automatically pre-populate CSS/JS files with a basic setup of your chosen libraries.
+If you wish to only have the base configuration files generated then use the `--no-stubs` option.

 ## Manual Vite configuration